Brett-Kennedy/GeneticDecisionTree/README.md

 **n_jobs**: int

 Controls the number of processes that may be created.
-Currently supports only 1 and -1.

 **random_state**: int